Local projects and priorities

 You wouldn’t pour soapy suds, paint or petrol in the river, right?
 What about tipping in some trash, metal, dust, or dog poo?

-Thought not, but when it rains or we wash stuff outside, the things we leave behind end up in our rivers, streams, and bays.
+Thought not, but when it rains or we wash stuff outside, the things we leave behind end up in our rivers, streams and sea.

-These baddies travel, untreated, through the stormwater system, making the water unsafe and wreaking havoc on the habitats of living things.
+Contaminants can travel, untreated, through the stormwater system, making the water in our rivers and sea unsafe for recreation and polluting the habitat of plants, fish and wildlife.

 Heathcote River/Ōpāwaho catchment